tendermint/tendermint/docs/architecture/adr-073-libp2p.md

   using priorities based on message-type.
   This intuitively/theoretically ensures that evidence and consensus messages don't get starved by blocksync/statesync messages.
-It's unclear if we should attempt to replicate this with libp2p and even if we should.
+It's unclear if we can or should attempt to replicate this with libp2p.

 - What kind of QoS functionality does libp2p provide and what kind of metrics does libp2p provide about it's QoS functionality?